 Twitch is a streaming website where individuals or brands can stream themselves live.
 Others view them for entertainment.

-The main audience of this website is people who want to watch their favorite streamers play video games, but there are other niches as well (you'll even find people programming and entertaining their viewers at the same time).
+The main audience of this website is people who want to watch their favourite streamers play video games, but there are other niches as well (you'll even find people programming and entertaining their viewers at the same time).

 This website has what's called subscriptions.
 You basically pay a streamer you like, and in return, you get mini-rewards.
 These include the ability to chat in “subscribers chat” and will also get you access to exclusive emotes.